MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v0.md

 **`useConfigurationFile`** - **Use Configuration files**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use a Kubernetes configuration file with the `kubectl` command.
-A filename, directory, or URL to Kubernetes configuration files can also be provided.
+Use Kubernetes configuration file with the kubectl command.
+Filename, directory, or URL to Kubernetes configuration files can also be provided.
 <!-- :::editable-content-end::: -->
 <br>